Early years

 Welcome to Reception

-Our theme is: Our Families
+Our theme is: Amazing Animals

 Our focus songs/poems are:

-• October Poem
+• Winter Poem

 PE day is Wednesday, please bring your PE kit in a bag.